The Next Tetris

-The Next Tetris is a puzzle video game in the Tetris series developed by Blue Planet Software.
-The game was originally released for the PlayStation by Hasbro Interactive on July 31, 1999.
-In 2000 a version for the Dreamcast which included online multiplayer called The Next Tetris: On-Line Edition was published by Crave Entertainment in the United States.
+The Next Tetris is a puzzle video game in the Tetris series, developed by Blue Planet Software.
+The game was originally released for the PlayStation by Hasbro Interactive on June 16, 1999.
+In 2000, a version for the Dreamcast called The Next Tetris: On-Line Edition, which included online multiplayer, was published by Crave Entertainment in the United States.
 The Dreamcast version was released in Europe the following year with online functionality removed.
 A version was also included with Toshiba-manufactured DVD players using the interactive Nuon technology.

 Gameplay

 The game features two modes.
 "Classic Tetris" has gameplay fundamentally unchanged from the earliest in the series, and is only playable in single-player.

-In "The Next Tetris" mode the familiar tetromino pieces consist of different colored blocks called "multiminoes".
+In "The Next Tetris" mode, the familiar tetromino pieces consist of different colored blocks called "multiminoes".
 If a block is multi-colored and placed with a gap below the piece, then the colored squares will separate and drop into the space below.
 This "cascading" feature allows players to drop blocks down after initially making a horizontal line disappear, allowing for larger combos.
 The Next Tetris mode is playable in single-player, two-player, and online in the North American Dreamcast release only.

+Development

+The game was developed in 15 months.